CarstenKnop/SmokeMachineTimer/ESP32_Timer_Specification.md

 - Uses the shared `ReliableProtocol` core for framing (CRC16 verification, packet IDs, ack/nak exchanges, retry windows) so ESP-NOW and debug transports expose identical semantics and statistics.
 - Primary control path is ESP-NOW via `ReliableEspNow`; the timer responds to pairing, output override, name read/write, RSSI queries, and `SET_CHANNEL` updates and broadcasts status packets that include the current channel.
 - On boot, applies the persisted channel once Wi-Fi/ESP-NOW is initialized.
 Subsequent `SET_CHANNEL` requests are validated, persisted, and applied immediately.
+When the remote issues a channel hop via the debug bridge it sends `SET_CHANNEL` before retuning locally; the timer must process and ack this message promptly so the follow-up stats queries succeed on the new channel without transient timeouts.
 - `ReliableProtocol::TransportStats` instances back link-health counters (delivered, retried, lost, corrupt) and are queryable via debug requests from the remote.
 - All inbound packets are size-checked against the protocol header and CRC before handling; failures increment stats and are discarded.